 Even funnier if a viewer knows some rather obscure Mega Man history.
 The poorly done and poorly received Mega Man 3 for PC, unrelated to the NES title of the same name, repainted and edited several of the the NES sprite portraits to represent their Robot Masters.
 The PC version of Blade Man not only predates Mega Man 10's Blade Man by 18 years, but his artwork used, you guessed it, Metal Man's portraits and sprites as a basis.
 Ferret knows his in jokes.

 Lawful Evil: Quintet.
-John Fodder was initially, more of "Lawful Asshole".
+John Fodder was initially more of a "Lawful Asshole"(with a Healthy Helping of Dirty Coward).
 The more we see of him, the worse he gets.